Successful Industrial Base

 Continuing a History of Innovation

 Ashtabula County has been a center for manufacturing and industry for decades and has seen a resurgence in recent years.
-Many businesses have already realized the enormous potential of Ashtabula County and have begun to set roots or expanded existing businesses.
+Many businesses have already realized the enormous potential of Ashtabula County and have begun to set roots or expand existing businesses.

-Top reasons to live, work, or start a business in Ashtabula County are:
+The top reasons to live, work, or start a business in Ashtabula County are:

-Long legacy of successful entrepreneurship and innovation in plastics and rubber product manufacturing, starting with Molded Fiber Glass Companies, Chromaflo (formerly Plasticolors), A. Shulman (formerly Premix and Hadlock Plastics), Ashtabula Rubber Company, Grand River Rubber and Plastics, and others.
+A long legacy of successful entrepreneurship and innovation in plastics and rubber product manufacturing, starting with Molded Fiber Glass Companies, Chromaflo (formerly Plasticolors), A. Shulman (formerly Premix and Hadlock Plastics), Ashtabula Rubber Company, Grand River Rubber and Plastics, and others.

 Central location to serve major Midwestern and East Coast industrial and consumer markets.